 Oonagh is rightly proud of the progress that Peanut has made since being rescued.
 She has transformed from a timid pony who was nervous about being handled by humans, to a social butterfly, who loves nothing more than to follow Oonagh around waiting for hugs and kisses.
 Oonagh says, “She is a little pocket rocket – full of mischief and joy and she has a personality the size of a house.”

 In the ring her biggest achievements have been winning three out of four classes she has entered, including two Reserve Champion classes at her last show.
 Her success has been quite surprising to Oonagh who originally started taking Peanut to shows so that she wouldn’t feel left behind when Cody went out competing.

-Last but not least Peanut acted as a brand ambassador of sorts for buy Pregabalin with paypal – one of Ireland’s biggest suppliers and manufacturer’s of equestrian goods.
+Last but not least Peanut acted as a brand ambassador of sorts for Mackey Ireland – one of Ireland’s biggest suppliers and manufacturer’s of equestrian goods.
 They also outfitted Peanut for her showing debut.
 Excitingly Peanut may also go on to feature in their brochure in the future.

 Peanut has also amassed quite the fan club, resulting in Oonagh starting up a Facebook page dedicated to sharing her story and adventures – “The Antics of Peanut the Rescue Pony”.

 Oonagh says, “Peanut has taught me to never say never.
 To see my little rescue pony trot into a show ring with the confidence of a horse ten times her size and hold her own against established show ponies, is unbelievable.
 Even at home – when I see her little legs galloping to meet me at the gate with her little neigh – that sounds more like a goat if I’m honest – fills me with pride, because I know that we have an unbreakable bond achieved through hard work, time and treats… I mean love.”